alphaville/optimization-engine/docs/example_navigation_ros_codegen.md

 ## Edit the auto-generated node

+The auto generated ROS package (as stated in the [documentation](https://alphaville.github.io/optimization-engine/docs/python-ros)) creates two topics:
+1. A topic that waits for the input parameters of the optimizer.
+2. A topic that outputs the result given the input parameters.

-Our node should know where the vehicle is in order to obtain the correct control commands, so we must listen to an Odometry topic that is being published to `/odometry/filtered`
+We need to modify this behavior in order to drive the vehicle from one point to another.
+Our node should know where the vehicle is in order to obtain the correct control commands, so we must listen to the topic `/odometry/filtered`.
+This topic is already configured in the Husky package and publishes the vehicle [Odometry](http://docs.ros.org/melodic/api/nav_msgs/html/msg/Odometry.html) data: position and orientation in 3D.

-Given our current position and orientation, we will obtain the NMPC solution and publish it as a Twist message to the `/husky_velocity_controller/cmd_vel` topic.
+Given our current position and orientation, we will obtain the NMPC solution and publish it as a [Twist](http://docs.ros.org/melodic/api/geometry_msgs/html/msg/Twist.html) message to the `/husky_velocity_controller/cmd_vel` topic.
+Once again, the topic is already configured in the Husky package, we just need to publish the desired velocity commands.

-In order to do that, we must modify the auto generated `open_optimizer.cpp` file as follows:
+In order to do that, we must modify the auto generated `open_optimizer.cpp` file.
+We need to add a subscriber that listens to the `odometry/filtered` topic and a publisher that publishes data to the `/husky_velocity_controller/cmd_vel` topic.
+The following code is a modification of the auto generated code that adds the needed functionality.

 ```c++
 /**